Commonly Asked Beginner’s Questions

 3. Don’t wear a belt, or any jewelry that could possibly catch on or tear the fabric.
-No dangly earrings, no spiky rings etc. Take off your dangly pendant and tape over any spiky piercings you can’t remove.
+No big earrings, no spiky rings, zippers etc. Take off your dangly pendant and tape over any spiky piercings you can’t remove.

 4. You can’t wear shoes to do aerials so your footwear doesn’t matter as long as you take it off.

 5. Bring lots of water, and make sure to drink it in class.
-You might also want to bring a protein-rich treat for after class to help build muscles.
+You might also want to bring a protein-rich treat for after class to help build muscle.

 I just had my first class and now I feel like I have the flu and can’t lift my arms.